 FAQs

 Start by setting up your Merchant Center account, then create an updated shopping catalog and set up the audience demographics.
-Organize your Bing Shopping Campaign and enable Automatic Item Updates for accurate ad information.
+Organize your Microsoft Shopping Campaign and enable Automatic Item Updates for accurate ad information.

 Essential attributes include ID, title, link, price, description, image link, shipping, and product identifiers.
 Optional attributes like size and gender enhance ad relevance and performance.

-Yes, you can integrate your existing Google Ads campaigns into your Bing Ads account.
+Yes, you can integrate your existing Google Ads campaigns into your Microsoft Ads account.
 However, it’s recommended to start with broad test campaigns first and then adapt them, as the audiences on Bing can be different from those on Google.

 Author